trampgeek/moodle-qtype_coderunner/README.md

 Currently, user-defined question types are global, i.e. when selecting the CodeRunner question type with the combo-box, all question authors in all courses get to see *all* the built-in and user-defined prototypes.
-This is temporary; the scope of a prototype question will hopefully be restricted in the next version of CodeRunner.
+This is temporary; it is intended that the scope of a prototype question will be restricted in later versions of CodeRunner.
 Many of the more-specialised existing base types, such as clojure, python3_pylint etc will likely be removed from the built-ins then, too, so that they don't clutter the menu globally; they